ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 where ``/path/to/ufs-srweather-app/modulefiles/`` is the full path to the ``modulefiles`` directory.

 This will work on Level 1 systems, where a modulefile is available in the ``modulefiles`` directory.
 Users on Level 2-4 systems (including generic Linux/MacOS systems) will need to modify an appropriate ``build_<platform>_<compiler>`` modulefile.
 One of the current ``build_<platform>_<compiler>`` modulefiles can be copied and used as a template.
-However, users will need to adjust certain environment variables in their modulefile, such as the path to spack-stack, so that the SRW App can find and load the appropriate modules.
+However, users will need to adjust certain environment variables in their modulefile, such as the path to the software stack, so that the SRW App can find and load the appropriate modules.

 .. note::